samuelahmed/Crypto-Ancients/README.md

-## For those who want to change the world
 ```bash
     "Nothing in the world can take the place of persistence.
 Talent will
     not; nothing is more common than unsuccessful men with talent.
 Genius